nbonamy/rag-youtube/README.md

 - `search_type`: `similarity`, `similarity_score_threshold`, `mmr`
 - `memory_type`: `buffer`, `buffer_window`, `summary`

+## Prompt Engineering

+You have the options to use custom prompts.
+Those are located in the `prompts` folder.
+You can edit them without restarting the app.

 ## Debugging

 You can enable langchain debugging through configuration.
 In that case, it is recommended to redirect the output to a text file and replace the following regex `[ \t]*"context": \[[\d, \t\n]*\],\n` with nothing to clear up the trace.